 Committee Members Responsibilities: Thomas J. Cable Leroy E. Hood, M.D., Ph.D.
 Diana T. Perkinson, M.D.
 Chair Under its charter, the nominating and governance committee is responsible for, among other things: assisting the board of directors in identifying prospective director nominees and recommending director nominees to our board of directors for each annual meeting of shareholders; evaluating nominations by shareholders of candidates for election to our board of directors; recommending governance principles to our board of directors; overseeing the evaluation of our board of directors; reviewing shareholder proposals for our annual meetings; evaluating proposed changes to our charter documents; reviewing and assessing our senior management succession plan; and recommending to our board of directors the members for each board committee.
+The nominating and governance committee met once in 2023.
 Our board of directors has determined that each member of our nominating and governance committee meets Nasdaq requirements for independence.